bluerock-io/fm-ci/devcontainer/README.md

 ln -s fmdeps/fm-ci/devcontainer .devcontainer
 ```

-To make this work, you need to either have two environment variables set or to
+To make this work, you need to either have several environment variables set or to
 make replacements in the `devcontainer.json` file.

 - `${env:DUNE_CACHE_DOCKER}` should be the path to the dune cache for the docker